li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

   caption: "Number of movies for each decade",
 )

-While the movie dialogues primarily captures the perceptions of scriptwriters and directors regarding daily conversations, or perhaps even only prestige forms adopted by the movie creators, it can be a reflection of actual conversational patterns and offer valuable insights into broader linguistic trends in greetings.
+While the movie dialogues primarily capture the perceptions of scriptwriters and directors regarding daily conversations, or perhaps even only prestige forms adopted by the movie creators, it can reflect real-world conversational patterns and offer valuable insights into broader linguistic trends in greetings.

 == Greeting Extraction